Alpacas as Lifestyle Animals

 Income

 The New Zealand Inland Revenue Department considers alpaca farming as an economically viable activity on small lifestyle blocks and therefore it qualifies as a farming business.
 Alpacas are a niche market animal that enable owners with small acreages to earn income.
+Obviously, there are economies of scale with increasing farm/herd size and owners are subject to animal and fleece value swings in the market.
+For NZ taxation purposes, any business losses incurred may be offset against other income.
 Discussions with your accountant are advised if you wish to operate on this type of basis.
-Obviously, there are economies of scale with increasing farm/herd size and owners are subject to animal and fleece value swings in the market.
-For taxation purposes, any business losses incurred may be offset against other income.

 Showing

-Showing alpacas in halter classes remains popular in New Zealand despite the recent obstacles and show cancellations due to COVID-19 restrictions.
-Many of the major breeders have started to attend these shows now that they have resumed.
-Given the COVID-19 restrictions and the showground requirements for whole-herd TB certificates, showing the fleeces only grew in popularity.
-The freshly sheared blanket is carefully skirted and sent to the show for judging.
+Post Covid-19, most alpaca breeders have enthusiastically returned to these shows.
+Showing alpacas in halter classes has always been popular in New Zealand and are as much social occasions for the geographically scattered breeders as they are competitions.
+Whilst it is gratifying to be awarded a ribbon for an animal, many enter alpacas for the judges comments which are very useful in future breeding decisions.
+Given the requirement for a whole-herd TB certificate at A&P shows, showing only the fleeces has grown in popularity.
+The freshly sheared blanket is carefully skirted and cleaned and sent to the show for judging.
 The judges score the fleece for the required attributes thus providing valuable information (or verification) of a breeding program.
 Fleece-only entries at shows allow the alpacas to remain on the farm but if the owners still wish to travel, it allows them the social and networking elements.

 Fibre

-With the gradual move away from the plastic fibres used for clothing there will be a growing demand for natural ones and alpaca fibre is part of this change-over, if constrained by price and available supply.
-As a fibre it has a softness, tensile strength and an impressive variety of colours.
-There are 22 internationally recognised alpaca fibre colours although sixteen are recognised by the New Zealand Alpaca Association.
+With the gradual move away from the plastic fibres used for clothing there will be a growing demand for natural types and alpaca fibre is part of this change-over, if currently constrained by price and available supply.
+As a fibre it has a softness, tensile strength and an impressive variety of natural colours.
+There are 22 internationally recognised alpaca fibre colours although just sixteen are recognised by the AANZ.
 Like all protein-based fibres, fleece may be dyed to any colour though buyers of alpaca products frequently want natural colours.
 Alpaca garments are lightweight and very warm.

 Unless you are having alpacas simply as pets, the main focus should always be on the fibre end product.
 A few pet boys or girls can provide fibre for craft activities such as hand spinning, felting, natural dyeing and weaving.
 Larger volumes of fibre can be processed by the breeder or sold on to other processors.